QuantConnect/Lean/Documentation/ADR/0002-one-cancels-the-other-order-group.md

 ### Live safety gate

 This is the one dangerous spot of the design.
 OCO legs are plain Limit/StopMarket orders, so every brokerage model whitelist accepts them one by one.
 A live brokerage that knows nothing about OCO would receive 2-3 normal orders and place them **without the cancel link**.
-The user thinks they have "one winner" protection; really both orders can fill.
+The user thinks the group protects them; really both orders can fill in full.
 That must never happen silently.

 Guard: **one** new virtual on `DefaultBrokerageModel`, keyed by `ComboType` so it serves OCO now and OTO/bracket later without any new members: